NAOZI96/NAOZI/README.md

 1. Prepare a data file (e.g. `data.xlsx`) compatible with your LSTM training function `runLSTM`.
+   The helper `runLSTM` provided in this repository loads the Excel data with `readmatrix`, so each column is interpreted as a variable and the last column as the prediction target.
 2. From MATLAB, call the function:

 ```matlab